Rewind: The Greatest Final Day in Six Nations History - Rugby World

 Rewind: The Greatest Final Day in Six Nations History

-On the flip-side of that, England are looking to get back to winning ways after two lacklustre performances against Scotland and France.

-Finally, who will come second in the championship?
-Wales, Scotland, France, and England could all do it.
+Last year Ireland defeated England at Twickenham on the final weekend to secure the Grand Slam.
+Due to the nature of the tournament, we have been lucky enough to see some incredibly exciting final days of international rugby.

-So clearly, we are in for an exciting weekend, but we also had a look at some of the other great final days in Six Nations history.
+As a result, we have had a look at some of the other great final days in Six Nations history.
 Which one is your favourite?

 2015